Arlo and Janis by Jimmy Johnson for October 01, 2021

 11. Missing large

-waknoch about 3 years ago
+waknoch over 3 years ago

 It’s not that we don’t take it seriously.
 We know as a fact from history that the earth’s temperature changes in cycles.
 We just don’t believe that humans are either the cause nor can we change these cycles.